True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 What is the average property tax rate in California?

 The Proposition 13 base rate is 1% of assessed value.
-However, voter-approved bonds and special assessments push effective rates for new buyers to 1.05%–1.50%+ depending on the county.
+However, voter-approved bonds and special assessments push effective rates for new buyers to roughly 1.02%–1.44% depending on the county, and past 1.50% with Mello-Roos.
 Mello-Roos districts (common in newer developments in Riverside, Sacramento, and the Inland Empire) can push total effective rates even higher.
 See our California Property Tax Guide for the full breakdown.

 Does California have the highest property taxes?